jahidul-arafat/Modeling-and-Profiling-Cloud-and-on-Prem-Architectures/project_4_wordpress_mysql_oci/Simulation/lab_01_wordpress_php_8_setup.md

 > sudo yum -y install https://rpms.remirepo.net/enterprise/remi-release-7.rpm
 > sudo yum-config-manager --enable remi-php74
 ```
-###  What if you have executed these three commands and dont know how to clean it up ?
+###  What if you have executed these three commands and don't know how to clean it up ?
 #### You can't proceed without cleaning it !!!!
-Cleaning this setup is even more complicated if you already installed php packages from it as this will lead you to the php:remi-7.2 stream and you
+Cleaning this setup is even more complicated if you already installed php packages from it as this will lead you to the **php:remi-7.2** stream and you
-have to reset it first if you want to install php8.1 from php:remi-8.1 stream, else this will leads you to a conflict.
+have to reset it first if you want to install **php8.1** from **php:remi-8.1 stream**, else this will lead you to a conflict.
 How to clean up this broken repos and modules:
 ```shell
 > cat /etc/os-release